Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Introduction

-In this paper, we contribute in several directions.
-First, we deduce (for cases not yet considered in the literature) the efficient influence functions and the corresponding semiparametric efficiency bounds under the back-door, front-door, and two-door assumptions, as well as under their combinations.
-We also compare these bounds and give the conditions on the data generating mechanism which guarantee that a given bound is lower than another.
-An interesting, and non-trivial, result is that several of the derived efficient influence functions are identical to those obtained for specific graphical models in \citet{rotnizky2020efficient} and \citet{bhattacharya2020semiparametric}.
-This shows that assumptions made within the two distinct frameworks, potential outcome and graphical models, may be equivalent in that they yield the same efficient influence functions and thereby the same achievable efficiency bounds.
-Finally, we contrast the efficiency and robustness of semiparametric ACE estimators constructed under different identification models.
+Furthermore, we contrast the efficiency and robustness of semiparametric ACE estimators constructed under different identification models.
 For this purpose, we introduce estimators based on the derived efficient influence functions.
 These estimators use different sets of nuisance models of the data generating mechanisms.
 In particular, to achieve the bounds, estimators fit different sets of nuisance models, which need to be estimated at a sufficiently high rate of convergence.
 We also show that the proposed estimators have different robustness properties.
 Firstly, they are consistent even if some of the fitted nuisance models are misspecified.
-Secondly, they reach the semiparametric efficiency bound even when some of the nuisance models are estimated at a slow convergence rate, provided that the other nuisance models are estimated at a high enough rate (a product rate condition is used; for example, \citealt{farrell2015robust}).
+Secondly, they reach the semiparametric efficiency bound even when some of the nuisance models are estimated at a slow convergence rate, provided that the other nuisance models are estimated at a high enough rate (a product rate condition is used; e.g., \citealt{farrell2015robust}).
 In addition to the theoretical properties, the finite sample behaviors of the proposed estimators are compared via simulation experiments.
 Our results make it clear that there is a trade-off between efficiency and bias (robustness) of the estimation using different identifying assumptions.
 Thus, an analyst needs to consider a trade-off between the plausibility of the identifying assumptions and the difficulty in specifying (or non-parametrically estimating) nuisance models.

 The rest of the paper is organized as follows.
 Section~\ref{sec:backgroud} introduces notation and the potential outcome framework, presents the back-, front-, and two-door identifying assumptions studied, and provides the corresponding efficient influence functions.
 Semiparametric efficiency bounds based on different models are derived and compared in Section~\ref{sec:comparison}.
 Section~\ref{sec:semipar_est} introduces semiparametric estimators, including their robustness and efficiency properties.
 A simulation study on finite sample properties is included in Section~\ref{sec:simulation studies}.
 The findings are discussed in Section~\ref{sec:discussion}.